 - Complying with a collective bargaining agreement provision.

 To the extent that the general processes described above do not cover the following circumstances, for the purpose of carrying out specific duties of the Ohio Consumers’

 Counsel, authorized employees would also have valid reasons for accessing CPI in these following circumstances:

-(1) Operations Department employees, the Consumers’ Counsel, Deputy Consumers’ Counsel, and the Chief of Staff – Non-Case Services may review CPI of individuals who are subject to investigation for alleged misconduct that may result in discipline or counseling.
+- Operations Department employees, the Consumers’ Counsel, Deputy Consumers’ Counsel, and the Operations Director may review CPI of individuals who are subject to investigation for alleged misconduct that may result in discipline or counseling.
 Such persons authorized to review may also review CPI of individuals who are not the subject of an investigation, but who otherwise may be witnesses or have information related to the investigation.

-(2) Authorized employees of the agency, which includes the Consumers’ Counsel, the Deputy Consumers’ Counsel, Chief of Staff – Non-Case Services and other authorized managers may review CPI of consumers for the purpose of developing trends (documenting certain complaints), or gathering information to be used in legal matters/testimony as that information may apply to the representation of residential utility consumers in Ohio.
+- Authorized employees of the agency, which includes the Consumers’ Counsel, the Deputy Consumers’ Counsel, Operations Director and other authorized managers may review CPI of consumers for the purpose of developing trends (documenting certain complaints), or gathering information to be used in legal matters/testimony as that information may apply to the representation of residential utility consumers in Ohio.